Phil-March/geo_cumulant_tool/README.md

 # Geostatistical Cumulant Tool

 Welcome to the **Geostatistical Cumulant Tool** repository!
-This tool is designed to compute third and fourth-order cumulants, enabling advanced geostatistical analysis in 2 and 3 directions.
+This tool is designed to compute third and fourth-order cumulants, enabling geospacial analysis in 2 and 3 directions.
 The tool includes a search pairing algorithm for cumulant computation and provides visualization for third and fourth-order cumulant maps.

 ## Features
 - **Pairing Algorithm**: Efficient search pairing algorithm for accurate cumulant computation.